openbraininstitute/brain-indexer/docs/performance_tricks.rst

 For multi-indexes it's important to remember that they keep parts of the tree in memory.
 For large circuits storing the entire index in memory would required on the order of TBs of RAM.
-Hence, SpatialIndex isn't able to keep the entire index in memory.
+Hence, brain-indexer isn't able to keep the entire index in memory.
 Instead multi-indexes have a cache of a configurable size, once the cache is full, a part of the tree needs to be evicted.
 If that part is used again during a later query it'll need to be loaded from the filesystem